noormuhammaddev/suno-music/README.md

 1. List of available music items
 2. Add/Create a new music item
-3. Edit or Delete the added list item
+3. Edit or Delete the song item

 ## General Information
 I have used React js based reuseable components with combination of SCSS to make my code more efficient.